 Your company differs from other shoe shops in as far as it caters for people with problem feet.

-So far, Peter’s marketing efforts have been traditional: yellow pages, advertisements in relevant trade magazines, cold calls/door-to-door selling to shops, orthopedists, chiropodists, podiatrists.
+So far, your marketing efforts have been traditional: yellow pages, advertisements in relevant trade magazines, cold calls/door-to-door selling to shops, orthopedists, chiropodists, podiatrists.

-To start with, identify which stage of the buying-cycle is particularly important to your business.
-Then concentrate your Internet marketing efforts on that bit.
-Measure with Google analytics and observe what happens.
+I recommend you start by identifying which stage of the buying-cycle is particularly important to your business.
+Then concentrate your initial online marketing efforts on your chosen cycle.

 Set yourself targets and measure performance with Google analytics or similar business intelligence software.